Was Your Spidey Sense Triggered? How to Avoid Holiday Scams.

 Welcome to 2025, where artificial intelligence has made scams terrifyingly realistic.

-Stay safe: Establish verification protocols with family members (a code word for emergencies).
+Stay safe: Establish verification protocols with family members (like a code word for emergencies).
 If something feels off, hang up and call back using a known number.
 Question everything and use your inner detective, even if it looks and sounds legit.

 Your Holiday Security Checklist